Breast cancer in Belgium

 - That means 29 new diagnoses a day.

 - 1 in 9 women are affected by breast cancer in Belgium.

 - Men can also get breast cancer: about 100 men living in Belgium get the disease each year.

-Who is Pink Ribbon?
+What is Pink Ribbon?

 Did you know that 1 in 3 cancer diagnoses can be avoided by adopting a healthier and more balanced lifestyle?
-If you exercise for at least 30 minutes every day, control your weight and avoid alcohol, tobacco and drugs, you are already well on your way.
+If you exercise for at least 30 minutes every day, control your weight and avoid alcohol, tobacco and drugs, you are already well on track.
 Pink Ribbon feels it is important to inform the general public and raise awareness about this issue.

-Did you know that when diagnosed early, 9 out of 10 breast cancer patients will still be alive after 5 years and the majority will have beaten the disease?
+Did you know that when diagnosed early, 9 out of 10 breast cancer patients will still be alive after 5 years and the majority will have overcome the disease?
 It is a hopeful fact, but one that is not sufficiently known.

 The sooner you detect breast cancer, the less invasive the treatment will be and the greater the chance of being cured.